Richard Décarie

-Richard Décarie (born 1959/1960) is a Canadian politician and business consultant from Montréal, Québec.
+Richard Décarie is a Canadian politician and business consultant from Montréal, Québec.

 Background

 Décarie holds a bachelor’s degree in finance from Université du Québec à Montréal, and a Master's degree in philosophy from Université de Sherbrooke.

 Business and media career

 Décarie has worked for World Vision Canada, the Quebec Food Processing Council (CTAQ), and the Associations touristiques régionales associées du Québec (ATRAQ).

 In 2014, Décarie co-hosted the lunchtime talk show Duhaime le midi with Éric Duhaime on RNC Media’s Radio X Montréal 91.9FM.
 From September 2014 to August 2015, Décarie was the political commentator on the same station’s daily morning talk show, Lemieux in the Morning.

 Political career

 Décarie was deputy chief of staff to Stephen Harper while he was the Leader of the Official Opposition, after he became leader of the Conservative Party of Canada.
 He had previously been chief of staff and senior advisor to then Premier of Quebec Daniel Johnson Jr.